df8819/G915ColorC/README.md

-## ![red]{Important: Change the path/user in the shell script and .py file to match your system. "myisp" is just a placeholder.}
+## <span style="color: red;">Important: Change the path/user in the shell script and .py file to match your system. "myisp" is just a placeholder.</span>

 # Change G915 LED Color